Early History of the Way

 *Mt.
 3.32, “But His secret is with the righteous.”
 Secret=secret counsel (within); sealed from all except those chosen to whom He would reveal.

-The Zadokite priesthood would later separate (150 BC), with the splinters forming the Essene, both Nazarenes and Ossaeans.
-Under the Nazarenes, the teaching of the Way will become firmly established if there is no other reason than that they live a normative life.
-Whether imparted in parable or more directly taught, it portrays a hierarchy of character attributes, often illustrated by the characteristics of God and how these attributes interact.
-The Community Rule and the Temple Scroll (DSS) show these contrasts, though tight-fisted and harsh, then transitioning into Jesus’ teaching to give unto Caeser that which is Caeser’s, and to God that which is God’s (Mt.
-22.21), representing a major attitudinal shift.
+Whether imparted in parable or more directly taught, the Jesus teachings portray a hierarchy of character attributes, often illustrated by the characteristics of God, and how these attributes interact.
+The Community Rule and the Temple Scroll (DSS) show the Ossaean view, usually observed as tight-fisted and harsh.
+By contrast, and transitioning into Jesus, the to give unto Caesar that which is Caesar’s, and to God that which is God’s (Mt.
+22.21), illustrates a spiritual comity, representing a major attitudinal shift.
 Other secrets are referred to by Jesus (Mt.
 24.27, 13.10-17; Mk.
 4.11), and in I Cor.
 13, Paul reveals the mystery and power of love.
 Undoubtedly, the ascendancy of God’s character in man is to be sought.
-The older Ossaean congregates remained biased toward a more legal foundation, with the hating of enemies illustrating a clear difference as opposed to the Nazarene teaching of ascending to the greater love.
+The older Ossaean congregates remained biased toward a more legal foundation, with the hatred of enemies illustrating a clear difference from the Nazarene teaching of ascending to a greater love.

-With the inception of the Greek invasion, the enlightened vision toward the spirit of God became fractured, causing the rise of the Pharisees (200 BC) and, finally, the exodus of the Teacher of Righteousness with those many who followed (150 BC).
-Known as the Tzadikim, the righteous, we know them as the Assideans (Hasids=pious), the Essene.
+Within Israel, a firmly held knowledge, teaching platform, and wisdom pathway has developed within the Zadokite priesthood.
+It develops into the enlightened teaching of the Way, the path to God.
+With the inception of the Greek invasion, the enlightened vision of the spirit of God became fractured, leading to the rise of the Pharisees (c.
+200 BC) and, ultimately, the exodus of the Teacher of Righteousness, accompanied by the many who followed him (150 BC).
+Known as the Tzadikim, the righteous, we refer to them as the Hassideans (Hassidim) (Hasids=pious), also known as the Essenes.

 A religious leader named the ‘Teacher of Righteousness,’ with his followers identifying themselves as the ‘righteous remnant,’ whom scholars now recognize as the Essene, separate from the religiously dissolute Sadducees (150 BC, approx.).
-Two main groups later comprise the Essene: the northern Essene, or Nazarenes (sprig or root), and the southern Essene, later known as Ossaeans (from the word ossuary).
-Nazarenes were typified as very marriage and family-oriented.* The Nazarenes would carry on the enlightened vision of the Way.
+Two main groups later comprised the Essenes: the northern Essenes, also known as Nazarenes (from the word “sprig” or “root”), and the southern Essenes, later known as Ossaeans (from the word “ossuary”).

 *Josephus, Wars, Bk.
 II, Ch.
 VIII, 13.
 “Moreover, there is another order of Essenes, who agree with the rest as to their way of living, customs, and laws but differ from them in the point of marriage, thinking that by not marrying, they cut off the principal part of human life, which is the prospect of succession…”